gbasler/squid/doc/Transformers.md

 The main trait for all low-level Squid transformers is `squid.ir.Transformer`.
-This trait has a single abstract method `transform(rep: Rep): Rep` that describes how to process IR terms.
-(The internal representation of IR terms uses type `Rep`, while `Code[T]` and `IR[T,C]` are the corresponding high-level types –– both have a `.rep` method to access their internal `Rep`.)
+This trait has a single abstract method `transform(rep: Rep): Rep` that describes how to process program fragments.
+(The internal representation of program fragments uses type `Rep`, while `Code[T]` and `IR[T,C]` are the corresponding high-level types –– both have a `.rep` method to access their internal `Rep`.)